llAlcatrazll/Numgebra/README.md

-# 📚 MathQuest: Learn While You Play!
+# 📚 Numgebra: Learn While You Play!

 > A 2D mobile educational game designed to make learning math fun and interactive for kids.
 Built with Unity and powered by SQLite for smooth progress tracking.